lead time vs cycle time

 With our DORA metrics dashboard, you’ll get clear visibility on how deployments perform.

-By measuring Lead Time for Changes, engineering managers can understand the time it takes for their customers to receive their orders.
+By measuring Lead Time for Changes, engineering managers can understand the average time their customers receive their orders.
 If the Lead Time is high, it can negatively affect customer satisfaction and the overall user experience.

 By analyzing Cycle Time, engineering managers can determine the overall efficiency of their production unit.
 With this information, they can spot the inefficiencies and bottlenecks that may slow things down.